top of page

 HENRY DUONG

-Henry was born in Vietnam and his family moved to the US when he was seven years old.
-He grew up in the San Gabriel Valley (aka “the 626”) a vibrant Asian American ethnoburb of Los Angeles, where there are more boba shops than Starbucks.
-This upbringing has shaped Henry’s views of how we can care for family, build community, form coalition, and practice solidarity outside the oppressive structures of white supremacy.
+Henry was born in Vietnam and immigrated to the US with his family when he was eight.
+He grew up in the San Gabriel Valley (aka “the 626”), a vibrant Asian American ethnoburb of Los Angeles, where there are more boba shops than Starbucks.
+This upbringing has shaped Henry’s views of how we can care for family, build community, and practice solidarity outside the oppressive structures of white supremacy.

-Henry first joined Rising Voices as an APALA Civic Engagement & Organizing Fellow during the 2022 midterms.
-Previously, Henry served as the Program Manager and LA Field Representative at the California Association of Nonprofits helping nonprofits obtain COVID-19 relief grants and advocating for student debt reform for nonprofit workers.
-Henry also worked at the DC Mayor’s Office on Asian Pacific Islander Affairs administering the District’s million dollar grant to engage hard to count residents for the 2020 Census, ensuring language access compliance, and spearheading the report collection of Asian hate incidents early in the pandemic.
-He earned his BA in Public Relations and Marketing from American University.
-In his free time, you’ll find Henry traveling, cooking, or going down Wikipedia rabbit-holes to collect seemingly useless factoids.
+As Rising Voices's Legislative and Political Director, Henry is responsible for developing and advancing the organization’s policy priorities, issue campaigns, and electoral strategies.
+He joined Rising Voices as an APALA Civic Engagement & Organizing Fellow during the 2022 midterms, then came on board as the first policy manager.
+In that role, he led the organization's statewide legislative advocacy program, which most recently advocated for the successful passage of Michigan's first comprehensive language access law.
+Previously, Henry served as the Program Manager and LA Field Representative at the California Association of Nonprofits, helping nonprofits obtain state COVID-19 grants and advocating for student debt reform for nonprofit workers.
+Henry also worked under DC Mayor Muriel Bowser at the Mayor’s Office on Asian Pacific Islander Affairs, where he administered the District’s million-dollar grant to CBOs to engage hard-to-count residents during the 2020 Census, served as the language access compliance officer, and spearheaded the reporting of anti-Asian hate crimes in the District.
+He earned his BA in Public Relations and Marketing from American University

 845357F2-BCBA-4400-A845-FCF323BE0C47_edited.jpg